 How much cash you can bring into India from USA

 There is no fixed limit on how much cash in a foreign currency (like US dollar) you can carry aboard flights from USA to India.
-However, if you are carrying more than $5,000 in cash, or if the total value of your foreign currency, including cash and traveler’s cheques, exceeds $10,000, you must declare it to Indian customs upon arrival at the entry airport.
+However, if you are carrying more than $5,000 in cash, or if the total value of your foreign currency, including cash and traveler’s cheques, exceeds $10,000, you must declare it to Indian customs on arrival at the entry airport.

 For example, if you’re carrying $6,000 in cash or $4,000 in cash plus $7,000 in traveler’s cheques, you must declare it to evade penalties or a legal trouble.
 In Indian currency, the limit is ₹25,000 per person.
 So, if you’re carrying ₹30,000 in cash, you’re required to declare any amount over the permissible limit.
 In some instances, charges may also be framed under the Foreign Exchange Management Act (FEMA) and the Customs Act, 1962, depending on the amount and the intent.